mumbert/automatic-audio-captioning/README.md

 ### Model Architectures

 The encoder-decoder framework is a prevalent architecture in AAC systems.
-As illustrated in Figure 1, the encoder processes the input audio clip, and the decoder generates the corresponding caption.
+As illustrated in Figure 1 [ paper reference CoNette], the encoder processes the input audio clip, and the decoder generates the corresponding caption.

 <p align="center">
   <img src="doc/images/fig1.png" alt="AAC process overview" width="600" style="max-width: 100%; height: auto;">